 Only credits and grade points earned at Grand View will be used to calculate a student's cumulative grade point averages.
 Credits with grades of D or better that transferred from an accredited institution can be used toward graduation and may be used to meet requirements and prerequisites for specific courses, but not necessarily toward students' majors.
 Students awarded Latin honors must receive at least 45 credit hours from Grand View from which the grade point average will be calculated.
 The maximum number of transfer credits accepted from junior/community colleges is 66 semester credits.
-All junior/community college transfer credit is considered lower division credit.
+All transfer coursework is accepted at the course level from the originating institution.